Yishun: Politics

 Yishun was a large, single-member constituency starting in Seletar but later hived into Sembawang and along with a dedicated namesake Nee Soon SMC on later years.
-When the GRC scheme was introduced in 1988, its population size was enough to form into Ang Mo Kio and Sembawang GRC, as well as two smaller SMCs.
+When the GRC scheme was introduced in 1988, its population size was enough to form into Sembawang GRC, as well as two smaller SMCs.
 By 2011, Nee Soon had its dedicated GRC spanning most of Yishun.

-The entire Yishun was helmed by the current ruling party, People's Action Party (PAP) on its lifetime except on years between 1963 and 1968 where it was helmed by Barisan Sosialis, a party formed from a fraction of former PAP members, and from 1991 to 1997 with ex-Singapore Democratic Party member (now National Solidarity Party) Cheo Chai Chen.
-Notable members of parliament that oversees the Yishun area also include current Law and Home Affairs Minister K Shanmugam (which oversees the subregion of Chong Pang), current Education Minister Ong Ye Kung and Derrick Goh (oversees the North Eastern Yishun now known as Nee Soon Link), and Carrie Tan (oversees the southern subregion of Khatib and Lower Seletar Reservoir).
+The entire Yishun was helmed by the current ruling party, People's Action Party (PAP) on its lifetime except on years between 1963 and 1968 where it was helmed by Barisan Sosialis, a party formed from a fraction of former PAP members, and from 1991 to 1997 with ex-Singapore Democratic Party member (now National Solidarity Party) Cheo Chai Chen helming Nee Soon Central SMC.
+Notable members of parliament who are overseeing or have overseen parts of the Yishun area also include current Home Affairs Minister and Coordinating Minister for National Security K Shanmugam (who oversees the subregion of Chong Pang), current Education Minister Ong Ye Kung and Derrick Goh (who have overseen Eastern Yishun now known as Nee Soon Link), and Carrie Tan (who has overseen the southern subregion of Khatib and Lower Seletar Reservoir).

-Outside of politics, a member of parliament and is the 8th and current President of Singapore, Halimah Yacob, was a resident of Yishun.
+Outside of politics, a member of parliament and the 8th President of Singapore, Halimah Yacob, was a resident of Yishun.
 Hui Shiu-hung, a veteran Hong Kong actor, was also a resident.